The M.R. Smith Bakery

 Moses Rowe Smith arrived in Victoria in 1858 from London, Ontario.
-He was joined in 1866 by his wife Sarah Anne and daughter Selina Frances.
 He had been engaged in the bakery business there.
-He set up his bakery on the south side of Johnson Street, but shortly moved to the north side of Yates Street between Store and Government St.
+He set up his bakery on the south side of Johnson Street, but shortly moved to the north side of Yates Street between Store and Government St. It is reported he was also a partner in the Ericson claim which was one of the richest claims in the Cariboo.
+An article in the Cariboo Sentinel in July 1865 reported that more than $160,000 was taken out in 7 weeks.

-He soon got the contract to supply the Navy ships anchored in the harbour and also the prison ships.
-This required him to bake 3500 loaves of bread a day!
 To do this he installed 4 large ovens in his Victoria bakery and opened a branch in Esquimalt.
 Mr. Smith then obtained a contract to supply bread to the navy which he held for many years.

-In 1860 he built a large warehouse in Esquimalt and sold not only baked goods, but groceries and provisions.
 When the naval presence in Esquimalt declined in 1863, he sold this part of that business and turned his attention back to Victoria.
 He moved to a location on Fort Street between Broad and Douglas Street.
-He described his establishment as a “bread and fancy cake bakery, tea and coffee saloon, etc.” A year later Mr. Smith moved again to a building on Fort Street, east of Broad Street.
-His final location was at 57 and 59 Fort Street.
+He described his establishment as a “bread and fancy cake bakery, tea and coffee saloon, etc.”

 Mr. Smith also expanded his clientele to include Fiji and Australia as well as the Northwest Territories.
 His dog biscuits fed the pets of Victoria as well as the sled dogs in the Klondike!
 The sealing fleet accounted for a considerable business in the 1880’s.
 He maintained a delivery force of 14 wagons and horses and took orders for places as “far away” as Esquimalt and Work Point.

-The full page advertisement includes “The firm of M.R.
+The full page advertisement explains “The firm of M.R.
 Smith & Co.
-Ltd. Holds twelve medals, six silver, four gold and two bronze, awarded their goods at exhibitions in the New and Old world.
+Ltd. holds twelve medals, six silver, four gold and two bronze, awarded their goods at exhibitions in the New and Old world.
 It holds Medals and Diplomas won at the Colonial and London Exhibition, 1886 Medals and Diplomas, British Columbia Exhibitions 1891-92-93-94-95-96-97-98, and Gold Medals, 1895-96-97-98.
 First Prize and Diploma at Dominion Exhibition at New Westminster 1905.

 Credits and References

-This story has been researched, written and contributed by the Old Cemeteries Society.
+Old Cemeteries Society.
 Thank you!

 All images courtesy of the Royal BC Museum and Archives.